christopherAuthier/christopherAuthier.github.io/_posts/2017-10-19-welcome-to-jekyll.markdown

 categories: jekyll
 ---

-I had been talking a long time about starting my personal blog.
-I wanted to start writing articles about the problems I encounter and the solutions and workarounds I use on a daily basis.
+I had been thinking for a long time about starting my personal blog.
+I will start to write articles about the problems I encounter and the solutions and workarounds I use on a daily basis.

 I stumbled upon [Jekyll](https://jekyllrb.com/), read the documentation and got started.